Tristor/securemail.tristor.ro/server.md

 time dig cnn.com
 ```

 You should see the first query take some amount of time, followed by the second query taking almost no time (less than 5ms).
 This is the performance potential of DNS caching in a nutshell.

-By caching the results of DNSBLS, it'll be able to process mail much faster.
+Hint: By caching the results of DNSBLS, it'll be able to process mail much faster.
 This works because a DNSBL operates by your server essentially doing a dig at a special URL with the IP and the DNSBL returns a DNS response via normal means.
 So your nameserver is able to cache the response for each DNSBL effectively.

 ##### Postfwd and Postgrey configuration